redhat-cop/cloud.aws_ops/roles/ec2_instance_create/README.md

   Whether to create an Elastic IP (EIP) and associate it with the EC2 instance.
 Default is `false`.

 * **ec2_instance_create_associate_igw**: (Optional)
-  Whether to create and associate a internet gateway with the EC2 instance.
+  Whether to create and associate an internet gateway with the EC2 instance.
 Default is `false`.
-  If set to `true`, a internet gateway will be created or associated with the instance.
+  If set to `true`, an internet gateway will be created or associated with the instance.

 * **ec2_instance_create_associate_external_sg**: (Optional)
   Whether to create and associate a security group with the EC2 instance for external access.
 Default is `false`.